Arcido Akra Review Review [April 2020]

 This is possibly our favorite minimalist backpack ever.
 The Akra looks clean and sharp – perfect for a minimalist or a business traveler.

-At 35 liters (and we might add – a small 35 liters) the Arcido Akra is going to be 100% carry on 100% of the time.
+At 35 liters (and we might add – a small 35 liters) the Arcido Akra is going to be carry on compliant on most NON budget airlines.

 The Arcido Akra is

 Unless you carry a ton of stuff on the day to day, the Arcido Akra is likely going to be way too large to be a day to day backpack.
 35 liters is a bit big – try something in the 15-25 liter range.

 Again, for most people the Akra is going to be too small for a world travel pack.
 If you plan to hit the road for a long time (for months or years at a time) then 35 liters will probably be too tight of a squeeze.